 The mango R&P program operates as the National Mango Board.
 The program's purpose is to increase the consumption of fresh mangos in the United States.
 The program is administered under AMS oversight by the National Mango Board, which is composed of mango industry representatives nominated by their peers and appointed by the Secretary of Agriculture.
 The Board’s operations are funded by an assessment of three quarters of a cent per pound collected on fresh mangos produced in and imported into the United States.
 The assessment is paid by first handlers and importers of 500,000 or more pounds of fresh mangos per year.
 First handlers pay the assessment directly to the Board, and the U.S. Department of Homeland Security’s Customs and Border Protection collects the import assessment.

-The Board’s 2016 budget is approximately $6.7 million, which funds promotion and market development activities to increase demand for mangos in the United States.
+The Board’s budget funds promotion and market development activities to increase demand for mangos in the United States.
 The Board reimburses AMS and USDA’s Office of General Counsel for expenses incurred in the oversight of the program.

 In October 2004, AMS issued the Mango Promotion, Research, and Information Order; Referendum Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).
 The Order became effective on November 3, 2004.